medialab/minet/cookbook/url-join.md

 Finally, note that in our current example, the https://www.liberation.fr/societe/sante/pour-les-soignants-deja-piques-le-vaccin-est-une-precaution-en-plus-de-la-ceinture-et-des-bretelles-20210223_WO3XQZJLB5AYDDYVPCI5RS6QUA/ url should not match anything.

-On top of this, you can sprinkle other issues related to url having parts which are not useful to determine whether they point to the same resource or not (such as `www` as a subdomain, the `http` vs. `https` or those pesky `xtor` like queries you can easily find attached to urls found on the web so SEO people can track what you do and where you come from...) and you have yourself quite a challenge if you want to reliably join two files such as ours, by the urls they contain.
+On top of this, you can sprinkle other issues related to url having parts which are not useful to determine whether they point to the same resource or not (such as `www` as a subdomain, `http` vs. `https` or those pesky `?xtor` etc. query items you can easily find attached to urls found on the web so SEO people can track what you do and where you come from...) and you have yourself quite a challenge if you want to reliably join two files such as ours, by the urls they contain.

 ## Basic minet url-join usage